LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/extensions/pair_concat.rst

 Next steps
 ==========

 If you have lots of time and you're very interested, you could at this point run the simulated trimming, re-pairing and stitching on the rest of the files, creating a parallel dataset of concatenated short reads.
 Later, after completing sections A, B and C you could then come back to these and work through the rest of the tutorials.
-Compare how these sequences behave in the future steps, particularly :ref:`chimera filtering<chimera_filtering>` and :ref:`OTU delimitation<otu_delim>`.
+Compare how these sequences behave in the future steps, particularly :ref:`chimera filtering <chimera>` and :ref:`OTU delimitation<otu_delim>`.

 Alternatively, we'd suggest deleting or archiving the files created in this step, to avoid clutting up your working directories, then proceeding with the next tutorial, :ref:`4.
 Data concatenation<data_concat>`, which uses the merged files from the :ref:`3.
 Pair merging<pair_merging>` tutorial.